IsabellaChiaradia/LenioFinalProject-MarvelCharacters/README.md

 - This project uses the Marvel API to fetch character and comic book data.
 For more information, visit [https://developer.marvel.com](https://developer.marvel.com).

-- The application is built with React.js and utilizes Jotai for state management.
+- The application is built with React.js.

 ## License